blind-contours/CVtreeMLE/README.md

 ![](man/figures/README-plot%20sim_mixture_results-1.png)<!-- --> This
 plot shows the ATE specific for each fold and for the weighted-mean results over the fold with corresponding pooled variance.
-The rule is the pooled rule which includes all observations that were indicated by the fold specific rules.
+The rule is the union rule which includes all observations that were indicated by the fold specific rules.

 `CVtreeMLE` also data-adaptively identifies thresholds in the marginal